-Doctors use set criteria to diagnose and distinguish the two types of ADHD (inattentive and hyperactive), as listed in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Doctors use set criteria to diagnose and distinguish the two types of ADHD (inattentive and hyperactive), as listed in the

 According to it, inattentive ADHD makes a person distracted.
 They also have trouble focusing when conducting strenuous mental activities.
 Additionally, a person with inattentive ADHD is constantly forgetful and has problems following instructions, such as the duties assigned to them in the workplace.

 On the other hand, a person with hyperactive ADHD is always in a state of heightened activity.
 It leads to fidgeting, squirming when sitting down, or continuous tapping of their hands.

 A person with hyperactive ADHD is usually very talkative and, more often than not, likes interrupting others and intruding on people’s conversations.

 A certified mental health expert at MEDvidi will check your symptoms, make a diagnosis, and come up with a personalized treatment plan.

 Scientists have yet to find the cause of ADHD in adults.
 Primarily, hyperactive-impulsive ADHD in adults occurs from heritability disorders such as defects of specific genes.
 Studies have shown that the implication of the

 Besides genetics, the following can

 - Premature birth

 - A diet that contains a lot of sugar